Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: The Bogomolov-Sommese vanishing theorem

-\begin{rem} For the proof of Theorem \ref{BSV, Intro}, we used assumptions of the characteristic $p$ in many places.
-On the other hand, when $(X, D)$ is globally sharply $F$-split, we can drop these assumptions $p$ in most cases.
-However, it is still open whether Proposition \ref{ext thm} holds for $F$-pure surface singularities in characteristic $p\leq5$.
-This is the main reason why we need the assumption that $p>5$ in Proposition \ref{BSV for GSFS}. \end{rem}
+\begin{rem} In the proof of Proposition \ref{BSV for GSFS}, we do not need the assumption that $p>5$ in some places (see \cite[Lemma 4.17]{BBKW} and \cite[Proposition 4.18]{BBKW}).
+On the other hand, it is still open whether Proposition \ref{ext thm} holds for $F$-pure surface singularities in characteristic $p\leq5$.
+This is the reason why we need the assumption that $p>5$ in Proposition \ref{BSV for GSFS}. \end{rem}